Some finiteness results for groups of automorphisms of manifolds: The Weiss fiber sequence

 \subsection{Classifying spaces of topological monoids}

-Though we will recall notation below, we assume that the reader is familiar with topological monoids, simplicial spaces, geometric realization, and the results of Appendix A of \cite{segalcategories}.
-We also assume the reader is familiar with the double bar construction, as in Section 9 of \cite{M}.
-Another helpful reference is Section 2 of \cite{segalfoliations}.
+Though we will recall some notation and results below, we assume that the reader is familiar with topological monoids, simplicial spaces, geometric realization, and the double bar construction.
+These results are well-known, and the expository account \cite{ebertrw} provides proofs and references to the literature.

-A \emph{topological monoid} is a unital monoid object in the category of compactly generated weakly Hausdorff spaces,\footnote{Our spaces are always implicitly replaced by their compactly generated weakly Hausdorff replacement, if they are not yet of this type.} i.e. a space $\cat{A}$ with maps $m \colon \cat{A} \times \cat{A} \to \cat{A}$ and $u \colon * \to \cat{A}$ satisfying associativity and unit axioms.
-A left module $\cat{B}$ over a topological monoid $A$ is a left module object over $A$ in the same category, i.e. a space $\cat{B}$ with a map $m \colon \cat{A} \times \cat{B} \to \cat{B}$ satisfying associativity and unit axioms.
+A \emph{topological monoid} is a unital monoid object in the category of compactly generated weakly Hausdorff spaces,\footnote{Our spaces are always implicitly replaced by their compactly generated weakly Hausdorff replacement, if they are not yet of this type.} i.e.\ a space $\cat{A}$ with maps $m \colon \cat{A} \times \cat{A} \to \cat{A}$ and $u \colon * \to \cat{A}$ satisfying associativity and unit axioms.
+A left module $\cat{B}$ over a topological monoid $A$ is a left module object over $A$ in the same category, i.e.\ a space $\cat{B}$ with a map $m \colon \cat{A} \times \cat{B} \to \cat{B}$ satisfying associativity and unit axioms.
 There is a similar definition for right modules.